 The “only” problem is that your potential partners are extremely busy, and they receive hundreds of similar emails daily.

 Why do you need an effective outreach strategy

 Due to the large volume of websites that already live on the Internet, it’s important that yours stands out enough to get noticed.

-On average, office professionals receive almost 100 emails per day, and for marketers many of those emails are asking for blog promotions or social media shoutouts.
-Proactively sending an email is great but you need to make sure it gets read.
-When people are bombarded day in and day out with emails it's safe to say some of them only get skimmed, which is a key element in planning your email outreach campaigns.
-When you succeed at email outreach you get the benefits of:
+On average, office professionals receive almost 100 emails daily, and for marketers, many emails ask for blog promotions or social media shoutouts.
+Proactively sending an email is great but you need to ensure it gets read.
+When people are bombarded daily with emails, it's safe to say some of them only get skimmed, which is a key element in planning your email outreach campaigns.
+When you succeed at email outreach, you get the benefits of the following:

 - Increased traffic: All it takes is one link from an influencer to boost traffic to your site.

 - Better reach: Your content will be exposed to people that aren’t subscribers or following your site and who have the potential to be converted and drive growth.